Weight Loss Calculator by Goal Date

 - Skipping & Binging: If you skip meals it often leads to binging later at night.

 - Measure it: If you want to improve something, measure it.
 While a pedometer can seem utterly arbitrary, wearing one and holding yourself to a daily goal can lead to forming powerful habits.
 Fitbit devices also allow you to create an online account where you can track yourself against friends and co-workers, so you can push each other to exercise.
-The nice thing about measuring exercise rather than weight is weight is a lagging and fluctuating indicator, whereas you can see each day you did your daily exercise.
+The nice thing about measuring exercise rather than weight is one can become a habit that leads to the desired goal, whereas the other is a lagging and fluctuating indicator.
+Each day you do your daily exercise you will be aware of what you did and how it made you feel.
+And those who exercise may have slightly elevated serotonin levels which lead to improved satiety, diminishing hunger.

 - Make it Fun: If exercise is boring, not fun, and/or painful most people won't keep at it.
-This is why losing weight and joining a gym are common new year's resolutions which are quickly forgotten by February each and every year.
+This is why joining a gym and losing 10 pounds are common new year's resolutions which are quickly forgotten by February each and every year.
 Make exercising easy, convenient and fun and you will keep at it.If walking or something simple like that is too boring, consider adding an MP3 player and listen to songs or podcasts, or add some other form of entertainment into your mix.

 - Anything is Better Than Nothing: If you can't do high impact stuff, then start with lower impact exercises.
 If you don't have much endurance, then exercise in shorter increments and gradually increase them over time.